Environmental Education Grant Program

 How to apply

-A valid teacher and principal signature are required for your application to be considered.
-Please scan and save the signature page and email the page to
+Valid teacher and principal signatures are required for your application to be considered. - Please scan and email the signed application to: TeacherGrants@PortBlakely.com

 Let your Port Blakely Environmental Educator know you’ve submitted your grant.
 They will confirm receipt of your application.